adioshun/gitBook_DeepDrive/paper2013-radar-fusion.md

 - Instead of estimating a **probability representation**, the grid cells are either occupied or empty based on the number of measurements of the laser scanner for the respective cell.

-Adjacent cells that are occupied are merged to an object.A Kalman filter [KB61] is used to track the detected objects.
+- Adjacent cells that are occupied are merged to an object.

+- A Kalman filter [KB61] is used to track the detected objects.

+###### [ RADAR+camera ]

-Unfortunately thefusion process of RADAR and laser data is not described in detail.The approach proposed in [ABC07] shows a fusion of RADAR and camerain which the camera is used to verify and optimize RADAR object tracks.
+- The approach proposed in [ABC07] shows a fusion of RADAR and camera
+	- in which the camera is used to verify and optimize RADAR object tracks.

-Thecamera is oriented to the front.
+The camera is oriented to the front.

 The center points of RADAR objects are projectedinto the image based on the camera calibration.